luizbgomide/sovereign/spells.md

 ### Rewind - Level 4
 The caster may invoke this spell as an Instant action on any single creature within one hundred feet.
 Time is rolled back slightly, allowing them to replay their current round of action as if it never occurred, though all involved retain a memory of what originally happened.

 This spell is only useful on targets that are currently taking their round’s actions; once they’ve finished for the round and another creature has started acting, it is too late to benefit from this spell.
-If the target is unwilling to roll back their action, they may make a Mental saving throw to resist the spell.
+If the target is unwilling to roll back their action, they make a Mental saving throw to resist the spell.

 ### Rift - Level 4
 The caster opens a short-ranged spatial rift between two points within one hundred feet per level, provided they can see or have physically occupied both points at some prior time and provided the two points are at least twenty feet apart.